 If at any time our general partner and its affiliates own more than 80% of the common units, our general partner will have the right, which it may assign to any of its affiliates or to us, but not the obligation, to acquire all, but not less than all, of the common units held by unaffiliated persons at a price that is not less than their then-current market price, as calculated pursuant to the terms of our partnership agreement.
 As a result, you may be required to sell your common units at an undesirable time or price.
 You may also incur a tax liability upon a sale of your units.
 At the completion of this offering, and assuming no exercise of the underwriters' option to purchase additional common units, USA Compression Holdings will own an aggregate of approximately % of our outstanding common units.
-At the end of the subordinated units), USA Compression Holdings will own an aggregate of approximately (other than upon the conversion of the subordinated units), USA Compression Holdings will own an aggregate of approximately common units.
+At the end of the subordinated units), USA Compression Holdings will own an aggregate of approximately % of our outstanding common units.
 For additional information about this right, please read "The Partnership Agreement-Limited Call Right."